aptech/docs/docs/data-management/programmatic-import.rst

     housing = loadd(dataset);

-.. note:: By default, :func:`loadd` assumes that the first row of CSV and Excel files contains variable names.
-This can be changed using the ``loadFileControl`` structure.
+.. note:: By default, :func:`loadd` will try and determine whether the first row of CSV and Excel files contains variable names.
+If it is not guessin correctly, this can be overridden using the ``loadFileControl`` structure.

 GAUSS formula string basics
 -------------------------------------------------